ttiawssamples/webinar-2020-12/aws-iot-lora-bosch/README.md

 ![Image description](images/architecture.jpg)

-1. The sensor component is developed with the AWS IoT Device SDK for JavaScript.
+1. The LoRaWAN-enabled sensors in this application are connected via.
 The sensors are registered as _Things_ in IoT Core and publish random values to the Cloud on a configurable frequency.
 Metadata about each sensor, such as its geolocation, is stored in a _Thing Shadow_.

 2. Rules in IoT Core subscribe to the message topic and forward the JSON payload to a Lambda function and the IoT Analytics pipeline.